 It’s completely normal that, as you are about to take the next step with the love of your life, you take a glance back at old relationships and examine what went wrong.

-As you’re thinking about an ex, or even your most recent one, you might ask yourself this question: Should I call my ex?
+As you’re thinking about an ex from your past, or even your most recent one, you might ask yourself this question: Should I call my ex?
 Before you dial anyone's number, think about if it's a good idea to reach out to them before your big day and seek some sort of closure.
-You might have ended the relationship on a bad note and it's been weighing on you, or you might just want to have a chat with them if they continually contact, whether it's to update them on your life or let them know that you can’t have them in your life anymore.
+You might have ended the relationship on a bad note and it's been weighing on you, or you might just want to have a chat with them if they continually contact, whether it's to update them on your life or let them know that you can’t be in your life anymore.

 Either way, before dialing their number, consider the following five questions so that you can make the best decision on whether or not a closure call with your ex is a smart move before your wedding day.

 1. When’s the Last Time You Chatted?

 If chatting with your ex is something you do regularly, it might not be an out of the blue thing to give them a ring and find closure if that’s what is missing before your wedding day.
 But if you haven’t heard the sound of their voice since your breakup and you haven’t responded to any of their reach outs so far, having a closure call might not be something you want to do.
 Take into consideration what your last communication was with each other.
-If it went well, then picking up the phone to let them know that you’re officially moving on and what that means for that person (they should stop contacting you or make moves toward being friends) might be a good idea.
+If it went well, then picking up the phone to let them know that you’re officially moving on and what that means for that person (maybe that they should stop contacting you or that you both should make moves toward being friends) might be a good idea.

 2. What’s Your Status With That Person?